Load the extension Sequel.extension :named_timezones # Set Sequel.datetime_class back to Time Sequel.datetime_class = Time

 Allows the use of named timezones via TZInfo (requires tzinfo).
-Forces the use of DateTime as Sequel's datetime_class, since ruby's Time class doesn't support timezones other than local and UTC.
+Forces the use of DateTime as Sequel’s datetime_class, since historically, Ruby’s Time class doesn’t support timezones other than local and UTC.
 To continue using Ruby’s Time class when using the named_timezones extension:

 This allows you to either pass strings or TZInfo::Timezone instance to Sequel.database_timezone=, application_timezone=, and typecast_timezone=.
 If a string is passed, it is converted to a TZInfo::Timezone using TZInfo::Timezone.get.